Final Destination 2: Plot

 Kimberly sees omens of Tim's death but fails to save him from being crushed by a glass pane.
 Clear decides to leave the ward and introduces Kimberly and Burke to a mortician, William Bludworth, who tells them that only "new life" can defeat Death.
 Burke holds Isabella in custody under false charges to protect her, believing that the birth of her baby would create the loophole they need to ruin Death's design.
 He gathers the other survivors in his apartment for safety, but when Nora leaves, a chain reaction causes the doors of an elevator to decapitate her.
 Eugene attempts suicide with Burke's gun, but it repeatedly misfires; Clear rationalizes that it is not Eugene's turn to die.

 The survivors ride in Kat's SUV after learning that Isabella was hospitalized to give birth.
 Along the way, the survivors reveal that the deaths of Flight 180 survivors inadvertently saved them from fatal incidents before Route 23's pile-up, creating ripple effects that Death resolves by reversing its list.
 The SUV suddenly blows a tire and crashes into a farm owned by the Gibbons family.
 Kat is pinned in her seat while the others escape.
 Rescue workers hospitalize Eugene, while one of them accidentally causes Kat to be impaled by a PVC pipe.
 Her death triggers a chain reaction that causes barbed wire to be launched in Rory's direction, fatally dismembering him.

-Kimberly, Clear, and Burke rush to Isabella's ward after Kimberly has a vision of a doctor named Kalarjian apparently killing Isabella.
-However, they see that Isabella has safely given birth to her baby, causing Kimberly to remember that Isabella was never supposed to die on Route 23.
+Kimberly, Clear, and Burke rush to the hospital after Kimberly has a vision of a doctor named Kalarjian apparently killing Isabella.
+They see Isabella give birth to a baby boy and rejoice in the belief that their ordeal is over.
+However, Kimberly has another vision revealing that Isabella was never supposed to die on Route 23.
 Suddenly, an oxygen leak from Eugene's ward explodes and kills both him and Clear.
 Kimberly realizes that she must die clinically and be resuscitated, thus creating the loophole that defeats Death.
 She drives an ambulance into a lake and is revived by Dr. Kalarjian, saving both her and Burke.